ReesMorrison/NetlifyBlogThemes/content/post/2022-01-02-books-from-paperback-rider-by-the-beatles/BooksPaperback.md

 ---
-title: Books, from "Paperback Rider," by the Beatles
+title: Books, from "Paperback Rider," a song by the Beatles
 author: Rees Morrison
 date: '2022-01-02'
 slug: []